zenkaeser/Git-1/week1/review.md

 ## 1.1 Vim

-During the class we also use vim, which is a command line text editor.
+During the class we also use Vim, which is a command line text editor.
 Vim has two modes: the command mode and the insert mode.
 To edit the file contents we  need to be in insert mode.
 To switch to insert mode we press `i`, and we should see `-- INSERT --` written in the bottom left corner.
 To save and/or exit, do searches, etc., we need to be in command mode.
 To switch to command mode we press `ESC`.
 To save our changes and exit we go to command mode and type `:wq`, which stands for write and quit.
 We should see the text in the bottom left corner.
 To exit vim without saving our changes, we type `:q` while in command mode.

-# 2. Git :
+# 2. Git

 ## 2.1 What is Git